-The due diligence investigation for technology companies is typically more specialized than for most other companies, with a heavy focus on intellectual property rights, protections and controls.
+The due diligence investigation for biotech and pharma companies is typically more specialized than for most other companies, with a heavy focus on technology and intellectual property rights, protections and controls.

-An enterprise that relies on developing new technologies in an ever-changing industry landscape will only be as valuable as its next high tech product or software, which is driven by what rights the company has to use the product or software.
+An enterprise that relies on new science, products or technologies in an everchanging industry landscape will only be as valuable as its "pipeline" of products and technologies, which is driven by what rights the company has to use the science, product or technology.

-If intellectual property rights in a product cannot be properly secured, there is a risk that the company will be limited in its ability to exploit the business in the way it contemplates, and potentially its ability to prevent competitors from directly copying the product/service, or reproducing the concept in a slightly altered form.
+If intellectual property rights in a product or technology cannot be properly secured, there is a risk that the company will be limited in its ability to exploit the business in the way it contemplates, and potentially its ability to prevent competitors from directly copying the product/service, or reproducing the concept in a slightly altered form.
 It is therefore critical for such an enterprise to be as certain as possible that it (i) actually has all of the rights it claims to have, (ii) has protected as much of its intellectual property as it possibly can with patents, trademarks, copyrights and confidentiality agreements, and (iii) has determined as best it can that its intended use of the intellectual property is not subject to third party infringement claims.
-Furthermore, it can be essential to have those

-Understanding the exposure to potential changes in laws, regulations and governmental policies can be critical. individuals who helped create the products or technologies - whether they are employees, consultants or others - assign any ownership rights they have in those products and technologies to the company.
+Furthermore, it can be essential to have those individuals who helped create the products or technologies - whether they are employees, consultants or others - assign any ownership rights they have in those products and technologies to the company.

-As already touched on, given the importance of data to the core value of most technology companies, due diligence efforts must also focus on identifying the locations where data is collected and/or held, and on ensuring that existing business processes are compliant with data protection and privacy laws.
+As already touched on, given the importance of data to the core value of most biotech and pharma companies, due diligence efforts must also focus on identifying the locations where data is collected and/or held, and on ensuring that existing business processes are compliant with data protection and privacy laws.

 These efforts should extend to identifying any barriers to compliance with privacy or data protection regimes in new target markets and to the adequacy of IT security arrangements, given that data protection and privacy regimes typically require the company to secure personal data from unauthorized loss or disclosure.

-In addition to these issues, due diligence investigations for technology companies often focus on other areas particularly relevant to the industry, such as:
+In addition to these issues, due diligence investigations for biotech and pharma companies often focus on other areas particularly relevant to the industry, such as:

-- Having an established research and development pipeline, and timelines for new product or service offerings. - Applicable export control restrictions, and whether import/ export licenses are already in place for core products and markets. - Reliance on third party products or licenses. - Licensing and distribution models for core products. - Financial statement matters such as revenue recognition and impairment issues. - Plans to retain and expand the company's customer base.
+- Having an established research and development pipeline, and timelines for new product or service offerings. - Applicable export control restrictions, and whether import/export licenses are already in place for core products and services. - Reliance on third party products or licences. - Licensing and distribution models for core products. - Financial statement matters such as revenue recognition and impairment issues. - Plans to retain and expand the company's customer base. - Status of clinical trials. - Governmental permits. - Certificates, licenses and product registrations. - Privacy and data protection compliance. - Reporting of medical side effects. - Advertising restrictions. - Directions, labelling and packaging requirements. - Safety and credibility ratings.

 Understanding the exposure to potential changes in laws, regulations and governmental policies can be critical.
-In addition to analyzing those changes in the context of both general compliance and revenues, a governmental entity itself may be a technology company's major customer, either directly or indirectly.
+In addition to analyzing those changes in the context of both general compliance and revenues, a governmental entity itself may be a biotech or pharma company's major customer, either directly or indirectly.